Tuesday, May 26, 2026

 Richard Gardner Photography

 We went to one of Richard Gardner's photography exhibits today.
-As always, they are thought provoking and a visual treat.
+As always, the the well curated collection was thought provoking and visually compelling.
 The King and I argued over whether or not pears are anatomically correct.
 We also shuddered at the incipient violence depicted by a straight razor juxtaposed with a strand of pearls.
+Our eyes widened at an image of a nut and bolt blatantly screwing in public.

-Azul, who I scultpted, was in at least two of the photographs.
+Azul, who I sculpted, was in at least two of the photographs.

 Uncle Bill's eyeball was showcased in another photo.
 (Uncle Bill no longer needs his eye since he has passed away, so we use it for art exhibits.
 And he gets to live on.)
 (Well, a piece of him does.)